Lazy Luang Prabang guide

-Dao Fa is where Lao youth go to party; the former a smaller affair with its DJ shouting above hip hop and Lao pop tracks.
-But be warned, this is an after hours night out in the sense that you get to stay up until midnight – at which point the lights bang on, and the dance floor promptly clears.
+Dao Fa is where Lao youth go to party with the DJ hollering above hip hop and Lao pop tracks.
+But be warned, this is an after hours night out in the sense that you get to stay up until midnight – at which point the lights pop on as you blink, and the dance floor promptly clears.

 Boutique hotels, inns, guesthouses